Your cart

 • Motion isolation: Fair to good, depending on pillow-top thickness

-• Durability: Good for price tier, pocket coils and mid-range foams
+• Durability: Good for the price tier

 • Shipping: Typically in-store delivery through regional mattress retailers